TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 ---
-title: How to deploy a web app using terraform with Docker & Github Actions on Google Cloud
+title: How to deploy a web app in Docker with Terraform & Github Actions on Google Cloud
 description: Guide to deploy your project on Google Cloud
 series: dev_ops
 repository: https://github.com/TM312/building_blocks/tree/master/responsive-b-card-group